garylirocks/quickrefs/azure-active-directory.markdown

 Best practices:

+- There are settings for
+  - "User consent for applications"
+  - "Group owner consent for apps accessing data"
+  - "Admin consent request" - whether user can request admin consent to apps they are unable to consent to
-- Restricting user consent to allow users to consent only for app from verified publishers, and only for permissions you select.
+- Restricting user consent to "Allow user consent for apps from verified publishers, for selected permissions (Recommended)"

 ### Consent